 Lastly, it is a mere two-hour train or car ride to Boston and New York City, so you can easily take a weekend trip to these cities when you want a more urban feel.

-The global affairs major at Yale is truly disciplinary.
+- The global affairs major at Yale is truly interdisciplinary.